UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/essential-csharp-1.md

 }
 ```

-Partial classes are fairly self explainatory, but you might not have known this was possible.
+Partial classes are fairly self explanatory, but you might not have known this was possible.
 As we will learn, this is useful in Xamarin.Forms as it helps split developer edited code from computer generated code.

 > All the code from this section [can be found in the folder properties](/code/Chapter1/essential-c-sharp-part1/properties)